threexc/yocto-tekton/README.md

 ### Instructions

 1. `kubectl apply -f` the following:
-   1. sstate-build-task.yaml
-   2. sstate-build-pipeline.yaml
-   3. pv.yaml
+   1. pv.yaml
-   4. pvc.yaml
-2. `kubectl create -f`:
+   2. pvc.yaml
-   1. deployment.yaml
-3. `kubectl apply -f`:
+   3. deployment.yaml
-   1. service.yaml
+   4. service.yaml
-   2. pipeline.yaml
+   5. sstate-build-task.yaml
+   6. sstate-build-pipeline.yaml
    3. eventlistener.yaml
    4. serviceaccount.yaml
    5. triggertemplate.yaml
    6. triggerbinding.yaml
    7. cronjob.yaml

+Note 1: You may see warnings about the usage of `kubectl apply` vs `kubectl create`.
+These are OK - the proper way to use some resources (deployments, *Run types, etc.) is with the latter command, but they should still work with the former.

-Note 1: There are "run" versions of the pipelines and tasks, but they are not required to created with `kubectl create -f <filename>` unless you want to run a manual build; the cronjob and eventlistener files will setup an automatic build process.
+Note 2: There are "run" versions of the pipelines and tasks, but they are not required to created with `kubectl create -f <filename>` unless you want to run a manual build; the cronjob and eventlistener files will setup an automatic build process.

-Note 2: You will need to modify the hard-coded paths in triggertemplate.yaml (and pipelinerun.yaml/taskrun.yaml) for things to work (or create the same paths on your build node(s)).
+Note 3: You will need to modify the hard-coded paths in triggertemplate.yaml (and pipelinerun.yaml/taskrun.yaml) for things to work (or create the same paths on your build node(s)).